zloywolk/HighlightCommentTags/README.md

 Extents VS text editor for syntax highlighting C/C++ comment tags like a TODO, NOTE and etc.
 The extension can be found in the [Visual Studio Galery](https://marketplace.visualstudio.com/items?itemName=zloywolk.highlight-comment-tags)

-# Highlight Comment Tags

-Adding support for highlighting C/C++ comment tags like a TODO, NOTE and etc.

 # Supported tags
 - TODO
 - NOTE